Old Norse religion: Outdoor rites

 Religious practices often took place outdoors.
 For example, at Hove in Trøndelag, Norway, offerings were placed at a row of posts bearing images of gods.
 Terms particularly associated with outdoor worship are vé (shrine) and hörgr (cairn or stone altar).
 Many place names contain these elements in association with the name of a deity, and for example at Lilla Ullevi (compounded with the name of the god Ullr) in Bro parish, Uppland, Sweden, archaeologists have found a stone-covered ritual area at which offerings including silver objects, rings, and a meat fork had been deposited.
-Place-name evidence suggests that cultic practices might also take place at many different kinds of sites, including fields and meadows (vangr, vin), rivers and lakes, bogs, groves (lundr) and individual trees, and rocks.
+Place-name evidence suggests that cultic practices might also take place at many different kinds of sites, including fields and meadows (vangr, vin), rivers, lakes and bogs, groves (lundr) and individual trees, and rocks.